TABLE OF CONTENTS

 --apple-id-password - your Apple ID password.

-After running that command, if everything went well, it should publish this application to TestFlight.
+After running that command, if everything goes well, it should publish this application to TestFlight.

 Setup Apple Connect